Emakporpaul/Diabetes-Prediction-Using-Machine-Learning/README.md

 # Diabetes-Prediction-Using-Machine-Learning

-This project builds a machine learning model to predict the likelihood of diabetes based on clinical health indicators such as glucose levels, BMI, age, and insulin levels.
+This project builds a machine learning model to predict the likelihood of diabetes based on clinical health indicators, including glucose levels, BMI, age, and insulin levels.

 The goal is to support early risk screening and preventive healthcare decisions.